TabrisHaby/TabrisHaby.github.io/_posts/2018-03-11-Toronto-House-Price-and-Analysis.md

   ![png](/img/thp1.png)

 TThe trend of HPI for all cities seem to increase as time goes by, however, Toronto has a dramatically increase in 2017, which is more than 20% than last year(2016), while for other cities this dramatically increasing happened in 2009-2011.
-Generally speaking, the house price of Quebec City and Ottawa increased slower in last 13 years than Toronto.</br>
+Generally speaking, the house price of Quebec City and Ottawa increased slower in last 13 years than Toronto.

 Another Interest story I can find is that before 2011, HPI of Quebec City and Ottawa were higher than Toronto, while Toronto outstripped the others in 2016.
 In 2017, the annual increasing of HPI was 21%(238.2/196.9).
-This is something never happened before and may lead to adjustment of financial rules, such as make it harder to qualify for a mortgage, curbs on foreign purchases and rising interest rates.  </br>
+This is something never happened before and may lead to adjustment of financial rules, such as make it harder to qualify for a mortgage, curbs on foreign purchases and rising interest rates.

 In the first 3 months in 2018,however, things changed.
 HPI value of Toronto and Quebec City dropped by around 1-3%.
-This is not a notable value but it maybe lead to some kind of trend that house price in this two cities will drop in the future because of some political or financial methods applied. </br>
+This is not a notable value but it maybe lead to some kind of trend that house price in this two cities will drop in the future because of some political or financial methods applied.